 To try to further clarify what I am trying to get at regarding certain dangers and folly in the nationalism that I believe Vic Galloway employs in his book try this: How Scottish is Donald Trump?
 Then try this : How English is Donald Trump? - and also try this : How American is Donald Trump?
 Soon it becomes absurd to categorize by nationality does it not?

 Vic Galloway's book is titled 'Rip It Up" but Vic rips up nothing.
 He invests in the old and easy view of Scotland as a nation with a handicap.
-If others try to challenge this, if others try to rip up that idea and you don't like it then Vic Galloway is your man.
-Vic Galloway will sew the torn pieces back together again.
-He will 'Sew It Up'.
+He invests in and stirs the easy antagonisms of England versus Scotland, and working class versus middle class, Art student versus non Art student in a shallow attempt be politically correct and he uses words such as 'bred' and 'tribe' without even a hint of awareness of how sinister that is.
+These are the dangers of Nationalism.
+If others try to challenge him, or if others try to rip up his premise and you don't like it then Vic Galloway is your man.
+Vic will sew the torn pieces back together again..

 Stephen Harrison.
 22nd July 2018, Edinburgh